craftykate/teen-center/README.md

 * Take out console.logs for database hits
 * Upload to internet
 * Update meta property tags on index.html
+* Lock down database to only this domain
 * Move database over to Lynn, make sure to update variables.js.
 Add myself as a user on database